AqilMustaqim10/mern-pos/README.md

 ---

-## 👨‍💻 Developer
+## 👨‍💻 Author

-Built by AqilMustaqim
+Built step by step with ❤️ using Claude AI as a teaching assistant.

 ---